crespohector/welcome-to-mod-7/README.md

 ## Steps:

 1. Choose who goes first.
-You each get 30 minutes and have a timer set up.
+You each get 30 minutes and should have a timer set up.
 2. Find a part of your code to walk through.
     - Could be a part you are proud of, something new, your redux store, your routes, your components, your CSS, etc...
     - Could be something you are only partially done making and then go into some basic "pseudocode" of what your next steps will be.